-- It is not very sexy and you won’t be bragging about it at parties.
+- The three-fund is not sexy, and you won’t be bragging about it at parties.

-- Has not beaten the S&P 500 in the past.
+- The investment portfolio has not beaten the S&P 500 in the past.

-- Not enough asset classes to fully make use of the power of rebalancing.
+- The portfolio may not have enough asset classes to fully make use of the power of rebalancing.

 Also, make sure you read the Bogleheads (Taylor Larimore) analysis of the portfolio!

 Finding the correct portfolio is hard.
 Maintaining your portfolio is also daunting.
 If you are still in doubt about which portfolio to choose, we suggest you read our article How To Invest Money: 5 Simple Steps That Work For Anyone